Dibyanandmishra/CampusX/README.md

 * Security team gets **real-time incident dashboards** for faster response.
 * Admins can analyze safety reports and trends to improve campus infrastructure.

-## 🏆 Hackathon Impact

-CampusX was built as a **hackathon project** to tackle real-world safety concerns in academic spaces.
-Its modular design makes it easy to integrate with existing campus systems and scale for universities, schools, and corporate campuses.

-👉 Together, let’s make campuses **smarter and safer** with CampusX!